rhel-labs/instruqt/helpful-commands/02-tail/assignment.md

 Some files are large enough that it is not practical to display their contents with `cat`.
 A common example is log files, which are often packed full of information.

 Since `tail` only displays the last ten lines of a file, it is particularly useful for viewing recent entries in log files.
-Take a look at the final ten lines of the _boot_ log.
+Take a look at the final ten lines of the _audit_ log.

 ```bash
 tail /var/log/audit/audit.log